The Benefits of Early Mobilization in Acute Care

 However, research suggests that the risk of these complications is very low (less than 1%).
 Therefore, patients being hooked up to multiple devices is not a contraindication to early mobilization.
 There are, however, several other considerations and contraindications to early mobilization.

-While keeping this list in mind, also be sure to always check with your nurse and do a thorough chart review before mobilizing.
+While keeping this list in mind, also be sure to always check with your nurse and do a thorough chart review before mobilizing your patient.

 Want to learn more about OT in acute care?Buy The E-book